IanFinlayson/exploring-cs/chapter05.md

 ------------------------------------------------------------------------

 Notice that the print message in the program above was indented over to the right.
-Sometimes spaces don\'t matter in Python programs, but here these spaces before the print are actually really important.
+Sometimes spaces don't matter in Python programs, but here these spaces before the print are actually really important.
 Python uses indentation to mark if lines are part of an if statement or not.

-For example, we can add some more message to the program above, and whether they are indented or not will determine if they are \"part of\" the if statement:
+For example, we can add some more message to the program above, and whether they are indented or not will determine if they are "part of" the if statement:

 ``` {.python}